xplenty/xplenty-api-doc-v2/sections/terminate-cluster.md

 ## Terminate Cluster

 ### Description
-This call deactivates the given [cluster](https://github.com/xplenty/xplenty-api-doc-v2/blob/master/resources/cluster.md), releasing its resources and terminating its runtime period.
+Terminate an existing [cluster](https://github.com/xplenty/xplenty-api-doc-v2/blob/master/resources/cluster.md), releasing its resources and terminating its runtime period.
 Use this call when all of the cluster's jobs are completed and it's no longer needed.

 ### Notes